Substance Abuse Education for Delaware Nurses

 - Before starting and periodically during continuation of opioid therapy, evaluate risks for opioid-related harms and discuss risks with patients.
 Work with patients to incorporate into the management plan strategies to mitigate risk, including offering naloxone.

-- When prescribing initial opioid therapy for acute, subacute, or chronic pain, and periodically during opioid therapy for chronic pain, review the patient’s history of controlled substance prescriptions using state prescription drug monitoring program data to determine whether the patient is receiving opioid dosages or combinations that put the patient at high risk for overdose.
+- When prescribing initial opioid therapy for acute, subacute, or chronic pain and periodically during opioid therapy for chronic pain, review the patient’s history of controlled substance prescriptions using state prescription drug monitoring program data to determine whether the patient is receiving opioid dosages or combinations that put the patient at high risk for overdose.

 - When prescribing opioids for subacute or chronic pain, consider the benefits and risks of toxicology testing to assess for prescribed medications as well as other prescribed and nonprescribed controlled substances.